jackbaldwin24/instagram-tag-analyzer/README.md

 3. The script will print:
 - Top 10 artists by **total tag mentions** (with duplicates)
 - Top 10 artists by **unique voters** (no duplicates)
-- A summary of total tags and unique voters specifically for:
-  - **@vesummusic**
-  - **@kakashi_dubz**
-  - **@jovasdubz**

 ---

 ## 🎯 Why I Built This

 I wanted to understand:
-- who was actually winning the contest according to the stated "most tags wins" rule,
-- how the announced winners compared to other artists in terms of total tags,
+- how many total tags each artist received,
-- how many **unique people** actually tagged each artist (real support),
+- how many **unique people** tagged each artist,
-- and to document that Vesum, Kakashi, and Jovas did not top the leaderboard, despite being given the slot.
+- and where I stood in the contest compared to other artists.

 Instagram only shows the mess — this script finds the truth underneath it.

 **Edit:** The original Instagram contest post has since been deleted.
-The `comments.txt` snapshot in this repo was last updated around **7:30 PM on 11/20**, roughly **30 minutes before** the final lineup was announced.
+The `comments.txt` snapshot in this repo was last updated around **7:30 PM on 11/20**, roughly **45 minutes before** the winner was announced.